Daboulz0653/ai_detection/api_code/readme.md

 ### Program Outputs

 Output: The program first parses the sheet and extract all prompts, placing them into a list.
 It then iterates over the list, repeatedly prompting chatGPT and placing the original prompt and the text response in a separate sheet called **{your sheet}_responses.csv**, with timestamps and mode (API or CHAT).

+Note: the data we generated using the API code and analyzed for our paper (https://doi.org/10.1162/99608f92.6d5fb5ef) is contained in the whole_corpus.csv file.
+If this API code is used to regenerate the synthetic text corpus, note that the outputs will vary as GPT is a probabalistic model.